pnp/powerautomate-samples/samples/site-design-homepage/README.md

 **THIS CODE IS PROVIDED** _**AS IS**_ **WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

-## Support
+## Help

+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

-While we don't support samples, if you encounter any issues while using this sample, you can [create a new issue](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=YOURSAMPLENAME&authors=@LinkeD365&title=YOURSAMPLENAME%20-%20).
+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=site-design-homepage&authors=@skmckenFVSD&title=site-design-homepage%20-%20).

-For questions regarding this sample, [create a new question](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=YOURSAMPLENAME&authors=@LinkeD365&title=YOURSAMPLENAME%20-%20).
+For questions regarding this sample, [create a new question](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=site-design-homepage&authors=@skmckenFVSD&title=site-design-homepage%20-%20).

-Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=YOURSAMPLENAME&authors=@LinkeD365&title=YOURSAMPLENAME%20-%20).
+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/powerautomate-samples/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=site-design-homepage&authors=@skmckenFVSD&title=site-design-homepage%20-%20).

 ## For more information